 - support pollination security.

-The transition to management program is to increase resilience and capacity to manage varroa mite within the Australian honey bee industry and minimise the ongoing impacts of varroa mite naturalisation on the bee industry and pollination reliant industries.
+The transition to management program operates until February 2026 and is to increase resilience and capacity to manage varroa mite within the Australian honey bee industry and minimise the ongoing impacts of varroa mite naturalisation on the honey bee industry and pollination reliant industries.

 Varroa mite remains a key threat to Australia’s honey and honey bee pollination plant industries, and it is important that government and industry continue to work together to manage this pest.